vidarn/3ds_max_dynamic_load_sample/README.md

 # Sample
-The sample folder Contains a sample 3ds max plugin demonstrating the dynamic loading which can be compiled with CMake.
+The `sample` folder contains a sample 3ds max plugin demonstrating the dynamic loading which can be compiled with CMake.
-It is recommended to set CMAKE_INSTALL_PREFIX to `C:\Users\[USERNAME]\AppData\Roaming\Autodesk\ApplicationPlugins` and runnig cmake install with the Release build type
+It is recommended to set CMAKE_INSTALL_PREFIX to `C:\Users\[USERNAME]\AppData\Roaming\Autodesk\ApplicationPlugins` and runnig `cmake install` with the Release build type
-(Note that using the Debug build type in CMake is not supported when developing 3ds Max plugins an will crash).
+(Note that using the Debug build type in CMake is not supported when developing 3ds Max plugins and will probably cause max to crash).

 The sample plugin is very simple and exposes the function `dynamic_sample_funcs.test` to maxscript.
 You can call it like this: